blargoflatsome/COD/content/c/mechanics/combat.md

 The following are rule clarifications, homebrew, and often looked up combat options.
 Homebrew mechanics are labeled with **(HB)**

+## Initiative Variant
+1) Each player and NPC rolls Initiative per usual.
+2) This determines Ally Actions vs Enemy Actions.
+3) Any player/Ally may act during an Ally Action, but none may act more than once during a round. (unless a special ability allows it.)
+4) Any Enemy may act during a Enemy Action, but none may act more than once during a round. (unless a special ability allows it.)

 ## Attack Action Options

 Each option below counts as **one attack** when you can make multiple attacks.